Tumelo-Mogono-SE/TUMMOG375_BCL2401_GroupE_Tumelo-Mogono_DJS11/README.md

 * LinkedIn - https://www.linkedin.com/in/tumelo-mogono/
 * FaceBook - https://web.facebook.com/tumelo.mogono/?_rdc=1&_rdr
 * Whatsapp - +27785787760

 # Area of mastery
+* Usage of React.js to create dynamic webapps's, where we can have a website/webapp which consists of one layout which the main content section can be changed based on buttons selected as components are utilized to manage changes to the main-content section.
+* I have a better understanding of the usage of Routes, Links and useParams which are essential in react, more specifically react router.
+* Learned to create a webapp which doesn't require multiple html pages for content and just requires components .
+* Most of my React.js project involves functional programming which is one of the most recommended styles of programming for react.js.
+* I learned how to utilize some libraries such as material ui, react, react-router-dom and react-icon.\
+* I managed to utilize localStorage across different components.
+* I managed to utilize the audio player for different use cases.
+The project I submitted, inside favorites the episode player doesn't work but after some work, I managed to make it work which I believe indicates problem-solving.
+* The usage of Routes and links for moving to specific sections of my webapp was helpfull in both ways.
+I now understand the usage of useParams, Links, Routes , Routes and custom css styles.

 # Project Process
 * After installing react, react router and react icon using npm, I then removed the boilerplate code.